SSoelvsten/bdd-benchmark/README.md

 This benchmark is a small recreation of the _Nanotrav_ example provided with the CUDD library.
-Given a hierarchical circuit in (a subset of the) [Berkeley Logic Interchange Format (BLIF)](https://course.ece.cmu.edu/~ee760/760docs/blif.pdf) a BDD is created for every gate in the order they are given in the file.
-If two files are given, then both are constructed and every output gate is compared.
+Given a hierarchical circuit in (a subset of the) [Berkeley Logic Interchange Format (BLIF)](https://course.ece.cmu.edu/~ee760/760docs/blif.pdf) a BDD is created for every net; dereferencing BDDs for intermediate nets after they have been used for the last time.
+If two _.blif_ files are given, then BDDs for both are constructed and every output net is compared for equality.

+BDD variables represent the value of inputs.
+Hence, a good variable ordering is important for a high performance.
+To this end, one can use various variable orderings derived from the given net.

+- `INPUT`: Use the order in which they are declared in the input _.blif_ file.

+- `DFS`: Variables are ordered based on a DFS traversal where non-input gates are recursed to first; thereby favouring deeper nodes.

+- `LEVEL`: Variables are ordered based on the deepest reference by another net.
+  Ties are broken based on the declaration order in the input (`INPUT`).

+- `LEVEL_DFS`: Similar to `LEVEL` but ties are broken based on the ordering in `DFS` rather than `INPUT`.

+- `RANDOM`: A randomized ordering of variables.

+The _.blif_ file(s) is given with the `-f` parameter (_F1_ and _F2_ Make
+variables) and the variable order with `-o` (_O_ for Make).
 You can find multiple inputs in the _benchmarks/_ folder.

-Note, that the memory given is only for the BDD package.
+Note, that the memory you set is only for the BDD package.
 So, the program will either use swap or be killed if the BDD package takes up more memory in conjunction with auxiliary data structures.